Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/alerts.md

 ### Types of Alerts
 Immunity evaluates your traffic every minute and creates an alert when it detects an anomalous event on either of two entity types: endpoint traffic or consumer traffic.

-* `Endpoint alerts` are generated from traffic belonging to one specific endpoint, for example, GET www.testendpoint/start.
+* `Endpoint alerts` are generated from traffic belonging to one specific endpoint, for example, `GET www.testendpoint/start`.
 * `Consumer alerts` are generated from any traffic in a Workspace belonging to a registered Kong consumer.
 This traffic is identified by the consumer ID.

 #### Alert Events